upmcplanetracker/Run-Tdarr-Node-as-Podman-System-Quadlet/README.md

 **Disclaimer:** I am not affiliated with, associated, authorized, endorsed by, or in any way officially connected with the Tdarr project.

 This guide demonstrates how to deploy a **Tdarr Node** as a System Podman Quadlet on Ubuntu 25.10.
 This node acts as a remote worker to assist your primary Tdarr Server with transcoding tasks.
 This needs to be a system quadlet to communicate with the GPU.
+If you aren't using a GPU you can probably run this as rootless/user quadlet.
+If you are using an NVIDIA GPU you will need to figure out the configuration.

 System Information
 ------------------